scholarslab/scholarslab.github.io/collections/_people/lewis-rincon-castano.md

 roles:
 - LAMI Fellow, 2019
 ---
-Lewis Rincon Castano is a 2019 LAMI Fellow.
+Lewis Rincon Castano was a 2019 LAMI Fellow.
+During that role, his bio text was:

 His research is titled _What Are Argentinean Public Schools Teaching Their Students About Citizenship Education?: A Textbook Analysis of Argentinean Civics Education in 2015_.